Gkcloud5/Better-future/Learning/Network/01-Fundamentals/01/07-IP addresses/IPv4 in networking.md

 * The network part conjointly identifies the category of the network that's assigned.

 ##### Host part:
-* The host part uniquely
+* The host part uniquely identifies the machine on your network. this part of the IPv4 address is assigned to every host.
+* For each host on the network, the network part is the same, however, the host half must vary.